 Salvinia Natans, in general, are pleurocarpous plants, meaning it grows outward.
 When propagated correctly, it will sprout small shoots with spores on the tips that help the fern grow into a dense mat.
-With the proper care, this plant will grow extremely fast and completely cover the surface of water.
+With the proper care, this plant will grow extremely fast and completely cover the surface of the water.
 Pruning will be an absolute must in order to keep the invasive fern from getting out of hand.

 How to grow

 Floating fern is one of the easiest plants to grow.
 The best way to propagate it will be dividing an existing mass into individual clumps.
 Spread out smaller pieces of fern to allow reformation to colonize.
 This fern barely needs time to establish itself as it spreads so rapidly.
-Keep it in standing or slow moving water and bright lighting to encourage growth.
+Keep it in standing or slow-moving water and bright lighting to encourage growth.
 Once acclimated, trim down and remove extra pieces.